Last Updated: June 5, 2026

 A - The title bar does not give you the template title; the assumption is you are starting a new project.
 If you want to change a template file, open the template, select File / Save As, and then Project Template (*.mpt).

-C - The beginning of a work breakdown structure.
+C - This is the beginning of a work breakdown structure.
 The first level is for the project phases, and the two milestones of any project, Project Started and Project Completed, are entered.

 D - The Project Summary Task (sometimes called row zero or the project title is displayed.

 Save this template file as your Master Project.
-You can call this project whatever you want, but it will be referenced as such in this MS Project Master Class.
+You will build a complete Master Project, which becomes the foundation for applying each Activity in this Master Class.

 Figure 4.7 Start New Project Template.